 Stay tuned for Fashion Design and Sewing Classes in Merrick, Nassau County, Long Island!

-Be creative with The Fashion Class Sewing and Fashion Design Camp!
+Create with Sewing and Fashion Design Camp!
 We offer summer fashion design camps, winter break camps, holiday camp, and spring break camp in Manhattan New York.
-Our camps run full days, 9AM-5PM with early drop off and late pick-up available.
-Our students learn everything from sewing, fashion illustration, accessory design, and…
+Our camps are full days, 9AM-5PM with early drop off and late pick-up available.
+Our students learn everything from sewing, fashion illustration, accessory design and even fabric science!
+Field…

 Early Summer Camp